itsMapleLeaf/gatekeeper/docs/guide.md

 ## Slash Command Options

 Options are also called "arguments" or "parameters".
-Define them alongside the other basic command options:
+You can use them to let users provide additional input to a command.
+Any option can be marked as `required: true`.
+For TypeScript users, this will make the type non-undefined.

+### Basic types: string, number, boolean

 ```js
 const nameCommand = defineSlashCommand({